 Each method has its pros and cons just like with anything else, so it’s important to have experience of all three.

-This is especially true when you consider that even experienced bushmen can find it difficult to be successful everytime using these very same methods.
+This is especially true when you consider that even experienced bushmen can find it difficult to be successful every time using these very same methods.

 While you might already be sold on the idea of learning how to start a fire with sticks, there are those who scoff at the idea.
 Those that do really ought to think again.